Web Player

 Creates a player instance.

-Stops playback, disconnects, and cleans up all internal resources used by the player instance.
-Call this when you are finished with a player instance to prevent memory leaks.
+player.destroy() (none) Stops playback, disconnects, and cleans up all internal resources.
+Call this when finished with a player to prevent memory leaks.

-The callback function receives two parameters: function(type, data).
+The listener callback function receives two arguments: function(type, data).

-type Number A code representing the event type.
-See the list below for details.
+type Number A code representing the event type (see list below).

 Event type Codes:

-• 2: The SDP answer from the server has been received.
-The data parameter will contain the SDP information string.
+• 2: SDP answer received from the server. data contains the SDP string.

-• 3: A custom event from the player.
-The data parameter will contain the custom event string.
+• 3: A custom event from the player. data contains the event string.

 Signaling URL Format

-• domain: Your domain name added on Low Latency Streaming.
+• domain: Your domain configured for Low Latency Streaming.

-• streamName: The name of the live stream, used to differentiate one broadcast from another.
+• streamName: The unique name of the live stream.

 Browser Compatibility

-Note: Browsers based on the Chromium engine should follow the corresponding Chrome version requirements.
-Support on Android browsers may vary, and some devices may lack hardware decoding support for H.264.
+Note: Browsers based on the Chromium engine generally follow Chrome’s version requirements.
+Support on Android may vary, as some devices lack hardware decoding for H.264.

 Is the content of this document helpful to you?